Mauro Dalla Mura

 In Proceedings of the IEEE international geoscience and remote sensing symposium (IGARSS)

-Abstract Satellite image classification is a key task used in remote sensing for the automatic interpretation of a large amount of information.
+Satellite image classification is a key task used in remote sensing for the automatic interpretation of a large amount of information.
 Today there exist many types of classification algorithms using advanced image processing methods enhancing the classification accuracy rate.
 One of the best state-of-the-art methods which improves significantly the classification of complex scenes relies on Self-Dual Attribute Profiles (SDAPs).
 In this approach, the underlying representation of an image is the Tree of Shapes, which encodes the inclusion of connected components of the image.
+The SDAP computes for each pixel a vector of attributes providing a local multiscale representation of the information and hence leading to a fine description of the local structures of the image.
+Instead of performing a pixel-wise classification on features extracted from the Tree of Shapes, it is proposed to directly classify its nodes.
+Extending a specific interactive segmentation algorithm enables it to deal with the multi-class classification problem.
+The method does not involve any statistical learning and it is based entirely on morphological information related to the tree.
+Consequently, a very simple and effective region-based classifier relying on basic attributes is presented.

 Continue reading